racyusdelanoo/ebpflow/README.md

 This repository presents complimentary material to the paper "eBPFlow: a Hardware/Software Platform to Seamlessly Offload Network Functions Levera    ging eBPF" submitted to IEEE/ACM Transactions on Networking (ToN).

 The contents are divided as as follows:
-- `bitstream/`:  folder with the file to load on NetFPGA SUME
+- `bitstream/`:  File to load on NetFPGA SUME
+- `ebpflow-tools/`: Tool to load eBPF code into eBPFlow
-- `usecases/`: folder with the eBPF network functions
+- `usecases/`: eBPF network functions

 ## Quick start guidelines
+1) You should load the bitstream file of the eBPFlow design with the Xilinx Vivado 16.04.

+2) Compile ebpflow-tools
+  cd ebpflow-tools
+  make
+  make install

+3) To load the network function on eBPFlow use the ebpflow-tools

+Usage: ebpflow-load [FLAGS] <ebpf-file.o>

+Tool to load eBPF code into eBPFlow Switch.

+Options:

+   -n                  Dry run without actually loading the code

+   -x                  Show hex instructions after loading

+   -d                  Disassemble instructions after loading

+   -m MODE             Router mode to use (default is 1 [Router])

+   -r RULES-FILE       Rules to be added to maps

+   -s                  Checks and prints registers status

+   -t                  Show table definitions

+   -c MEM              Clean memory.
+See possible MEM values below

+   -u MEM              Dump memory.
+See possible MEM values below

+   -g                  Enable debug info (should be used with -s)

+   -f                  Load instructions from raw .txt file

+   -h                  Print this help message

+MEM:

+   1 -> TCAM

+   2 -> CAM

 ## Use cases
 - Wire: acts as a wire connecting adjacent ports in pairs of two.
 It performs an XOR operation between the input port value and 1, which inverts t    he least significant bit.
 This value defines the outgoing packet port.
 It is the most straightforward application and serves as a performance base    line.